 The school recognises that all matters relating to child protection are confidential.
 The Head teacher, Designated Safeguarding Lead and/or Deputy will disclose any information about a child to other members of staff on a 'need to know basis' only.
 Guidance about sharing information can be found in the 2018 document Information Sharing: Advice for Practitioners providing safeguarding services to children, young people, parents and carers 2018 and the Data protection: toolkit for schools.
 The school understands the need to keep child protection and safeguarding records securely.
-Child Protection records for St John's Catholic Primary School are stored in a securely locked cupboard within the Headteachers room.
+Child Protection paper records for St John's Catholic Primary School are stored in a securely locked cupboard within the Headteachers room.
 The Headteachers room can only be accessed via an electronic key fob system which key staff have access to.
+The use of the secure online software CPOMS is now used to record, store and share safeguarding and child protection records and information.
+Individual log in is required to access the site and enhanced, one time code log in's are used by the Safeguarding Team to provide them with enhanced access.